pivotal/docs-platform-automation/docs/reference/task.md

 if S3 keys are not present in the configuration file.
 This avoids breaking current pipelines.

-!!! warning
+!!! warning "When using the s3 resource in concourse"
-    If you are using a regex in your pipeline that explicitly requires the pivnet filename to be the _start_ of the regex, (i.e., the pattern starts with `^`) this won't work when using S3 config.
+    If you are using a `regexp` in your s3 resource definition that explicitly requires the pivnet filename to be the _start_ of the regex, (i.e., the pattern starts with `^`) this won't work when using S3 config.
     The new file format preserves the original filename, so it is still possible to match on that - but if you need to match from the beginning of the filename, that will have been replaced by the prefix described above.

-!!!
-Info
+!!! info "When specifying PAS-Windows"
     This task will automatically download and inject the winfs for pas-windows.

-!!! warning
+!!! warning "When specifying PAS-Windows on Vsphere"
     This task cannot download the stemcell for pas-windows on vSphere.
     To build this stemcell manually, please reference the [Creating a vSphere Windows Stemcell][create-vsphere-windows-stemcell] guide
     in Pivotal Documentation.

+!!! info "When only downloading from Pivnet"
+    When the download product config only has Pivnet credentials, it will not add the prefix to the downloaded product.
+    For example, `example-product.pivotal` from Pivnet will be outputed as `example-product.pivotal`.

 {% code_snippet 'tasks', 'download-product' %}